lovebc/lovebc.github.io/_people/sebastian-bobadilla-suarez.md

 image_path: /images/people/img-20150121-wa0000.jpg

 bio: During my PhD, I worked on various different topics such as heuristics and biases in decision-making as well as on models of similarity for neuroimaging data.
-Currently, I am working on relating models of similarity from fMRI data to models of similarity derived from artificial neural networks.
-Other efforts include optimizing parameter estimates for GLMs on fMRI data and biomarker exploration thereof.
+Currently, I am working on attention and similarity models for electro-physiological data.
+Other efforts include linking decision heuristics to principled statistical models and analysis of fMRI data related to subjective value and confidence.

 ---